Difference-in-differences with stochastic policy shifts of a continuous treatment: Estimation and inference

 \end{theorem}

-The EIF for stochastic interventions that do not depend on the observed data distribution, such as the parametric policy discussed in Section \ref{sec:stochastic}, has a similar form to EIFs for ATT-style statistical estimands (e.g., \citep{renson_pulling_2025}) where treatment indicators are replaced with the density function of the stochastic intervention.
-However, when the stochastic intervention is a function of nuisance parameters such as in the statement in the first part of Theorem \ref{thm:eif}, additional terms are needed to adjust for estimating that nuisance parameter.
+The EIF for stochastic interventions that do not depend on the observed data distribution, such as the parametric policy discussed in Section \ref{sec:stochastic}, has a similar form to EIFs for ATT-style statistical estimands (e.g., \citet{renson_pulling_2025}) where treatment indicators are replaced with the density function of the stochastic intervention.
+However, when the stochastic intervention depends on nuisance functions such as in the first part of Theorem \ref{thm:eif}, additional terms are needed to adjust for estimating those nuisance parameters.

 The exponential tilt, which we focus on as the main stochastic intervention of interest for the remainder of this paper, leads to convenient cancellations and simplifies the EIF and subsequent estimator.
 The EIF under the exponential tilt intervention is provided in Corollary \ref{clly:eif-exptilt}.
+In the Appendix, the EIF and corresponding estimator for the Gaussian concentration policy are discussed.